 - Weeks 5 through 10 cover predictive analytics.

 - Weeks 11 through 14 introduce big data analytics and emerging trends in business analytics.

-In order to receive credit for COMP 684, you must achieve a cumulative course grade of "C+" (66 percent) or better, and must achieve a minimum of 60 out of 100 in the formative assessment, 20 out of 35 in the final summative assessment, and 10 out of 15 in the weekly participation assessment.
+In order to receive credit for COMP 684, you must achieve a cumulative course grade of B- (70 percent) or better, and must achieve a minimum of 60 out of 100 in the formative assessment, 20 out of 35 in the final summative assessment, and 10 out of 15 in the weekly participation assessment.
 Students will work in small groups to solve and submit formative assessment problems.
 The final summative assessment is a three-day take-home assessment based on individual work.
 Your cumulative course grade will be based on the following assessment.